 Kenya still holds a fascination and out of Africa romance from the colonial days.
 The word safari means ‘journey’ in Swahili, one of Kenya’s local languages and a visit to this beautiful country is indeed that.
 The history of Kenya is both long and diverse from its beginnings as a grazing land for Nilotic tribes such as the red-robed Masai, to the country as it is now, a beautiful land.

-Today, a Kenya safari holiday is ideal for first timers, safari purists, honeymooners, families and adventurers offering savannahs rich with big game, timeless cultures unchanged by the modern world, pristine beaches and coral reef, equatorial forests and mighty snow capped mountains, searing deserts and cool highland retreats.
+Today, a Kenya safari holiday is ideal for first timers, safari purists, honeymooners, families and adventurers offering savannahs rich with big game wildlife, timeless cultures unchanged by the modern world, pristine beaches and coral reef, equatorial forests and mighty snow-capped mountains, searing deserts and cool highland retreats.